-If you’re questioning whether your Pella home has unhealthy indoor air quality (IAQ), it possibly does.
+If you’re uncertain whether your Pella house has bad indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more contaminated than outdoors, which might create long-term health issues.
+In reality, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times more contaminated than outdoors, which can create long-term health concerns.

-We’ve put together a list of the most ordinary causes of bad IAQ, the troubles they make and how you can fix these indoor air pollutants.
-If you’re concerned about the air inside your house, we advise consulting with a expert like Van Haaften Plumbing & Heating about which options are a good fit for your family.
+We’ve made a list of the most ordinary origins of bad IAQ, the troubles they create and how you can take care of these indoor air pollutants.
+If you’re troubled by the air inside your residence, we advise chatting with a specialist like Van Haaften Plumbing & Heating about which solutions are a good fit for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals emitted from common household products.
+Volatile organic compounds, or VOCs, are fumes leaked by common household things.

 - Furniture